hilbix/tino/rants/github-firewall.md

 ## Cirrus CI (evaluating)

+- Pros: I do not know yet.
+Perhaps:  Integrated in GitHub, is for Linux/Windows/MacOS
+- Cons: I do not know yet.
+Perhaps:  Integrated in GitHub

 At a first glance it looks promising, as it only wants to get Readonly access to everything.
 Write access is only needs for states, which is correct, as this is needed.